alu111222333/JSONtemplate/README.md

     };
 var html=JSONTemplate.parse_template(template,"table",json);
 ```
-There 2 ways how to how show only first row:
+There are 2 ways how to how show only first row:

 First as was describer before
 ```javascript